 2.3.2.
 Phytochemical Screening.
 Phytochemical screening was carried out based on Materia Medika Indonesia (Depkes RI, 1989) and Pandey & Tripathi (2014).
 Screening includes testing for alkaloids, flavonoids, tannins, saponins, steroids and triterpenoids [14,15].

 Soap Formulation

 The formulation refers to Hambali et al. (2006) with modification [16].
-The composition of the formula in 100 ml aquadest add presented in Table 1.
+The composition of the formula in 100 ml aquadest is presented in Table 1.

 Table 1.
 Soap Bar Formulation.